Flexibility: a fundamental part of Kung Fu workout

 - In the right conditions / moment / environment

-- To gain wellness and not to cause damage
+- To gain wellness and not to avoid damage

-In martial arts the mobilizations (twists, openings, etc.) are often achieved:
+In combat the mobilizations (twists, openings, etc.) are often achieved:

 - Dynamically (eg. in throwing a kick)